Working People's Movement: Revival

 On 26 May 2012, a new organisation was founded under the name of the Working People's Movement, referring to the tradition of the political party RLP.
 Lech Szymańczyk became chairman, while Aldona Michalak, Bogdan Socha and Jacek Zdrojewski became vice-chairme.
 On 12 October 2013, the association co-founded the Social Agreement ‘Change’ (Porozumienie Społeczne „Zmiana”) together with Polish Left (led by Jacek Zdrojewski), Polish Socialist Party, Party of Regions and the Agricultural and Rural Trade Union ‘Regions’ (Związek Zawodowy Rolnictwa i Obszarów Wiejskich „Regiony”).
 The Polish Socialist Party was later replaced by the National Party of Retirees and Pensioners.
 The reformed Working People's Movement ran in the 2014 Polish local elections, but did not win any seats.

 Prior to the 2018 Polish local elections, the RLP co-founded the SLD Lewica Razem coalition.
 In 2019, the association, together with Labour Union and the Polish Left criticised the SLD's participation in the European Coalition in the 2019 European Parliament election in Poland.
 In the 2020 Polish presidential election, RLP supported the Labour Union chairman Waldemar Witkowski.
 In the first round, Witkowski won 0.14% of the popular vote.
 In the second round, Witkowski consulted the parties that endorsed him, including the Working People's Movement, on a potential endorsement of either Andrzej Duda or Rafał Trzaskowski - the candidates of the second round.
 Ultimately, Witkowski declared that he will endorse neither of the candidates, and asked his supporters to vote for a candidate closer to his demands, which were: seven-hour working day, no taxes on salaries lower than 30,000 PLN, and free prescription drugs.

 On 25 June 2022, the RLP signed (together with, among others, the PPS, UP, Social Democracy of Poland, Freedom and Equality, and the former Feminist Initiative party) cooperation agreement before the parliamentary elections, advocating for a ‘broad electoral agreement of the democratic opposition’.
+On 1 March 2024, the party's leader in 1995 and its MP from 1991 to 2001, Wit Majewski, died.